gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 }
 ```

-The user creates the role assignment with the following command:
+To create the role assignment, execute the following command:

 ```bash
 az role assignment create \